Voltagegroups/ScoreBoardApi/README.md

 ## Api
-A very basic example can be seen here: [ScoreBoardHud](https://github.com/Voltagegroups/ScoreBoardHud)
+A very basic example can be seen here: [ScoreBoardHud](https://github.com/Voltagegroups/ScoreBoardHud) In dev

 Create a new score board
 ```PHP